secretstartups/handbook/content/handbook/enterprise-data/platform/ci-jobs/index.md

 Should the changes made fall outside the default selection of this job, it can be configured in the following ways:

 - `WAREHOUSE`: Defaults to `DEV_XL` but will accept `DEV_XS` and `DEV_L` as well.
 - `CONTIGUOUS`: Defaults to `True` but will accept `False` to run only the models that have changed.
+When contiguous is `True`, other configurations might be ignored, such as `DOWNSTREAM` or `EXCLUDE`.
 - `SELECTION`: Defaults to a list of any changed SQL or CSV files but accepts any valid dbt selection statement.
 It overrides any other model selection.
 - `DOWNSTREAM`: Defaults to `None` but will accept the `plus` and `n-plus` operators.
 Has no impact when overriding the `SELECTION`.
 See the [documentation](https://docs.getdbt.com/reference/node-selection/graph-operators) for the graph operators for details on what each will do.
 - `FAIL_FAST`: Defaults to `True` but accepts `False` to continue running even if a test fails or a model can not build.
 See the [documentation](https://docs.getdbt.com/reference/global-configs/failing-fast) for additional details.